-Park and Ride should be actively discouraged in town centres where effective bus to rail interchanging exists and / or there is a reasonably large 'walk-up' catchment to the centre.
+Park and Ride should be actively discouraged in town centres where effective bus to rall interchanging exists and / or there is a reasonably large 'walk-up' catchment to the centre.
 While it is difficult to remove Park and Ride spaces in these circumstances, there are clear reasons why pressures for increasing the supply of spaces should be resisted.
-The provision of parking for new developments, especially highdensity residential developments and commercial premises, should be considered within the broader scope of traffic generation and land use planning.
-This should be combined with strategies to implement travel demand management to encourage mode shift.